singhmankrit/molecular-dynamics/journal.md

 We will give feedback on your progress on Tuesday before the following lecture.
 Consult the [grading scheme](https://computationalphysics.quantumtinkerer.tudelft.nl/proj1-moldyn-grading/) for details how the journal enters your grade.

+In week 3, we ask you additionally to use the [team checklist](https://compphys.quantumtinkerer.tudelft.nl/planning_project/#team-checklist) to reflect on how the group work is going.
+Please include the individually filled-out team checklists of every member (either in this journal or linked to separate files) and reflect on what you could improve.

 Note that the file format of the journal is *markdown*.
 This is a flexible and easy method of converting text to HTML.